Kansas–Nebraska Act: Effect on American Indian tribes

-Manypenny's 1856 "Report on Indian Affairs" explained the devastating effect on Indian populations of diseases that white settlers brought to Kansas.
-Without providing statistics, Indian Affairs Superintendent to the area Colonel Alfred Cumming reported at least more deaths than births in most tribes in the area.
-While noting intemperance, or alcoholism, as a leading cause of death, Cumming specifically cited cholera, smallpox, and measles, none of which the American Indians were able to treat Themselves from.
-The disastrous epidemics exemplified the Osage people, who lost an estimated 1300 lives to scurvy, measles, smallpox, and scrofula between 1852 and 1856, contributing, in part, to the massive decline in population, from 8000 in 1850 to just 3500 in 1860.
-The Osage had already encountered epidemics associated with relocation and white settlement.
-The initial removal acts in the 1830s brought both White American settlers and foreign American Indian tribes to the Great Plains and into contact with the Osage people.
-Between 1829 and 1843, influenza, cholera, and smallpox killed an estimated 1242 Osage Indians, resulting in a population recession of roughly 20 percent between 1830 and 1850.
+Manypenny's 1856 "Report on Indian Affairs" further explained the devastating effect on Indian populations of diseases that white settlers brought to Kansas.
+Without providing statistics, Indian Affairs Superintendent to the area Colonel Alfred Cumming reported at least more deaths than births in most tribes in the territory.
+While noting intemperance, or alcoholism, as a leading cause of death, Cumming specifically cited cholera, smallpox, and measles, none of which the American Indians were able to ameliorate.
+The disastrous effects of such disease were exemplified by deaths among the Osage people.
+The Osage had already encountered epidemics associated with relocation and white settlement prior to 1854.
+The initial removal acts in the 1830s had brought both white American settlers and foreign American Indian tribes to the Great Plains and into contact with the Osage people.
+Between 1829 and 1843, influenza, cholera, and smallpox killed an estimated 1,242 Osage Indians, resulting in a population recession of roughly 20 percent between 1830 and 1850.
+Between 1852 and 1856, an estimated 1,300 Osage people lost their lives to scurvy, measles, smallpox, and scrofula, contributing, in part, to a massive decline in population, from 8,000 in 1850 to just 3,500 in 1860.